JLDAa/JLDAa.github.io/README.md

-<h1>Fuck the market, if it doesn't exist, I will build it myself and Things are getting more and more interesting</h1>
+<h1>Fuck the market, if it doesn't exist, I will build it myself</h1>